 2. The insert is attached to the base.

 If you were handed down a vintage pot from the 70s that has the insert firmly attached to the heating element, instead of a removable insert, then it's time to upgrade.
 All of the newer pots have a removable cooking pot, which is dishwasher-safe and much more convenient.

 3. There's a big gap between lid and insert.

 Slow-cooker lids should fit snugly.
 If there is a big notch in the side of your lid for a spoon or a rather large vent hole, or if the lid is warped or wobbly, valuable steam and heat will escape.
 This means cooking times will be off and can result in dry and tough meats.

 4. It's too big (or too small) for your needs.

-Slow cookers and slow-cooker recipes were designed for a pot that is filled 2/3 to 3/4 of capacity.
+Slow cookers and slow-cooker recipes are designed for a pot that is filled 2/3 to 3/4 of capacity.
 If you find that you are not regularly filling your pot this way, it may be time to get a smaller model.
-On the other hand, if your pot is too small and you can’t get the lid to fit snugly after cramming a chicken or large roast into your pot, it’s time to get the next size up.
+On the other hand, if your pot is too small and you can't get the lid to fit snugly after cramming a chicken or large roast into your pot, it's time to get the next size up.

 5. It's not heating up properly.